vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/2_energy_and_fossil_fuels/9_Climate_Change.md

 [^66]: Divide volume by area.
 [^60]: Davies (2020), Calculating glacier ice volumes and sea level equivalents

-[^67]: One goal of this book is to empower students to independently check more au- thoritative sources-much like 2+2 = 4 can be personally verified and is not a matter of faith.
+[^67]: One goal of this book is to empower students to independently check more authoritative sources-much like 2+2 = 4 can be personally verified and is not a matter of faith.

 Coastal cities are already struggling to deal with the present ~0.25 m rise.
 This may not sound like much, and on normal days does not cause problems.
 But the low pressure associated with storms results in a local swell in water level,[^68] so that a storm plus high tide plus heavy waves adds to the climate-change rise to destroy human structures that otherwise may have escaped harm.
 Even if CO2 emissions ceased today, the warming that has already happened will continue melting ice.
 Temperatures will also continue to climb as increased forcing from the already-present CO2 continues to heat the ocean as we creep toward equilibrium a slow process.
 So sea-level rise may turn out to be the gift that keeps on giving for centuries more.
 Sea level in the distant past-tens of millions of years ago—has been as high as 200 m over where it is now.
 And 20,000 years ago, during the last glacial maximum, sea level was 120 m lower than it is today [^62].
 So Earth is no stranger to large fluctuations in sea level.
 By contrast, many coastal cities do not know how to handle even a one meter rise-which is within the projections for 2100 in a number of models.
 9 Climate Change
 157

-[^68]: High pressure elsewhere squeezes wa- ter into the low pressure areas.
+[^68]: High pressure elsewhere squeezes water into the low pressure areas.
 [^62]: Lambeck et al. (2014), "Sea level and global ice volumes from the Last Glacial Maximum to the Holocene" 9.5 What Can Be Done?
 So far, we have simply described the climate change phenomenon as an unambiguous consequence of our fossil fuel habit, but have not addressed what we might do to combat it.
 In this section, the author will not attempt to conceal his personal take on the matter, and will keep it short.
 First, clever geo-engineering ideas ring of hubris, and seem like solving a problem of hurtling toward the ground by digging a hole ahead of the fall fast enough to keep up.
 Our whole problem is that we have convinced ourselves that we can outsmart nature.[^69] You would stop going to a doctor who tried to treat your illness by applying superficial remedies to a resulting skin condition without addressing the underlying cause.
 In this case, the underlying cause is very simple: unchecked70 human ambitions.
-The combination of fossil fuels, an incessant drive for growth, destruction of forests and habitat,[^71] population pressures, and an in- dustrial approach to agriculture all play a role.
+The combination of fossil fuels, an incessant drive for growth, destruction of forests and habitat,[^71] population pressures, and an industrial approach to agriculture all play a role.
 This is why it has been hard to combat: it's us.
 It pervades all the things we do.
 We are our own adversaries.
 How do we fight ourselves?
 To do so requires honesty and even a collective willingness to sacrifice and prioritize planetary health over narrow short-term human interests.
 What is more important: that individuals attempt to fulfill all their dreams now, or that civilization endures for the long haul?
 Are we willing to dial back our own desires so that billions of future humans who we will never meet and countless other species on the planet can also enjoy life?
 We have never had to make such a difficult choice as a global whole, so it is hard to say if Homo sapiens can pull it off.

 [^69]: See Sec.
 D.6 (p.
 408) in Appendix D for an extended discussion of this notion.

 [^70]: Nature just called and left this cryptic message: "Check."

-[^71]: ... eliminating carbon sinks and com- promising nature's ability to adapt 9 Climate Change
+[^71]: ... eliminating carbon sinks and compromising nature's ability to adapt 9 Climate Change
 158
 The last chapters in this book, beginning with Chapter 18, deal with human factors that contribute to our prospects, ending at Chapter 20 discussing mitigation strategies at the individual level.
-It's not geo- engineering, but behavioral adaptation leading to reduction can have a huge impact, if broadly adopted.
+It's not geoengineering, but behavioral adaptation leading to reduction can have a huge impact, if broadly adopted.
 9.6 Upshot: Climate Change is Serious
 Despite the ease with which we can demonstrate that the measured CO2 is from fossil fuels, and the straightforward physics governing the equilibrium temperature in the face of greenhouse gases, it is astounding that we are not fully embracing reality.
 But perhaps it should not be surprising.
 Climate change is a clear-and-present affront to some economic and political ideologies that wish we would let markets set our path, with no consequence.
 But operating in denial and insisting that we keep to the way things worked in the past is not our smartest play.
 Climate change is a stark indication that we can't just do whatever makes us the most money.
 Alternatives to fossil fuels are expensive and less convenient.
 Climate change is bad for business, and also threatens capitalism by imposing limits on our ambitions.
 It is little wonder that the U.S. has been among the most resistant to accepting climate change realities, being the most proud capitalist country, boasting an enormous per-capita energy demand, and having contributed the most to global CO2 emissions throughout history (Figure 9.5).
 73